Jessica Savitch: Awards and honors

-In popular culture
+Biographical works

 Jessica Savitch published her own autobiography, Anchorwoman, in 1982.
 After her death, two posthumous biographies were written about her.
 According to The Washington Post, each of her biographers interviewed over 300 people in order to write their respective books.
 Although both biographies contain similar material, Savitch's family and friends have challenged as untrue portions of the books regarding her reporting skills and controversial aspects of her personal life (see Personal life).

 The first biography, Almost Golden: Jessica Savitch and the Selling of Television News (Simon & Schuster, 1988) by Gwenda Blair, told Savitch's story within the broader context of the history of network news.
 It was later made into a Lifetime Network made-for-TV movie starring Sela Ward, called Almost Golden: The Jessica Savitch Story.
 When first aired, Almost Golden earned the second-highest rating ever for a cable television film up to that point.
 The television film was criticized for omitting or downplaying controversial aspects of Savitch's life and career that were discussed at length in Blair's book.

-The second, Golden Girl: The Story of Jessica Savitch (Dutton, 1988) by Alanna Nash, became the basis of the 1996 theatrical film Up Close & Personal starring Michelle Pfeiffer and Robert Redford.
+The second biography, Golden Girl: The Story of Jessica Savitch (Dutton, 1988) by Alanna Nash, became the basis of the 1996 theatrical film Up Close & Personal starring Michelle Pfeiffer and Robert Redford.
 Up Close & Personal was originally intended as a biographical film about Savitch.
 However, the plot of the movie was substantially changed to become a love story quite different from Savitch's life.
 According to Nash and John Gregory Dunne (who co-wrote the screenplay with his wife Joan Didion and wrote the book Monster: Living Off the Big Screen about the making of the film), this was because the filmmakers, including The Walt Disney Company that was financing the film, considered Savitch's life story too downbeat to be popular at the box office.
 Many reviews of the movie discuss how the film departed, probably for commercial reasons, from Savitch's actual biography.

 The A&E series Biography featured an episode about Savitch and her relationship with her male peers, which inspired Will Ferrell to make the 2004 comedy film Anchorman: The Legend of Ron Burgundy, whose two main characters were based on her and Mort Crim.
 Lifetime also aired a documentary entitled Intimate Portrait: Jessica Savitch that was based on the perspectives of Savitch biographer Alanna Nash.